• Skip to primary navigation

 Perfect served with a mid-afternoon cup of tea, or as an after-dinner treat on a cosy evening on the sofa.
 I guarantee you will want to make these cookies over and over again.

-Try my Easy Peach Melba Sundae with Rosé Wine if you’re looking for another sweet treat or my easy, no-bake Malteser Slice.
+Try my Easy Peach Melba Sundae with Rosé Wine or Whipped Cottage Cheese if you’re looking for another sweet treat or my easy, no-bake Malteser Slice or White Chocolate Party Mix.

 These thick and moreish chocolate and hazelnut cookies have the ultimate combo of semi-sweet chocolate, crunchy hazelnuts plus a hint of salt.